telefonicaid/iot-activation/README.md

 allowing you to reduce costs and offer a better service, while improving quality.

 Along with this guide, you will also have received a box with a lot of gadgets that that you probably don't identify.
-Don't worry,You will be playing with it in no time !
+Don't worry, you will be playing with it in no time!

 We will also teach you different technologies so you can decide which one works for your business.

-At the kit you will find different devices, Those are the first step to achive your bussiness goal.
+At the kit you will find different devices, those are the first step to achieve your business goal.
 The Raspberry and Arduino are very versatile devices that will offer you endless possibilities, but take it easy...
 You'll never walk alone!